FarisDou/Microsoft-Sentinel-SIEM/README.md

 > They are, we remediated this by reseting password of compromsied user viritual machine and locked down NSG.

+Now we can close it as a Benign- True Positive.
+Closed.

 - Impact of Incident

 > Account was a non admin account on a linux virtual machine, possibly low impact, however attacker is invovled in many other incidents.
 These wil be remediated by NSG hardening.